songyz2019/fetch_houston2013/README.md

 - Show copyright of the dataset
 - numpy format
 - PyTorch support
-- Use sparse matrix to representing ground truth
+- Use sparse matrix to representing ground truth, less memory usage and easier iteration
+- Faster loading than `.mat`
 - Need more testing before GA

 ![screenshot](screenshot.png)